scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 Shimmering chains bind a creature in range.
 Make a spellcasting roll against the creatures Dexterity, adding 2 bad die to the roll if the creature is Large or bigger.
 On success the creature is restrained for the duration.
-At the start of each of their turns they can make a Strength save vs your spellcasting, breaking the chains on success.
+A restrained creature can spend 5 AP to try and break the chains, making a Strength save against your spellcasting.
+On success they are no longer restrained.

 You can target an additional creature for every level above 2nd.